Looking to import a car from Japan to Canada?

 | Container (20ft) | $4,000 – 6,000 | 3–5 weeks | Luxury, classic, or non-running cars |

-The container offers sealed protection.
+The container shipping offers sealed protection.
 Actual costs vary by season, carrier, and fuel prices.

 Best Selling JDM Imports for Canada in 2026